kanchukaitis/vsm/README.md

 ## Octave Functionality

 The core model function `vsm` works in Octave without modification.
-Some of the demo scripts, however, use plotting commands not available or with different syntax in Octave
+Some of the demo scripts and the helper functions therein, however, use commands not available or with a different syntax in Octave

 ## License